Coder-Jinal/Capstone-Project/README.md

   - **Pixabay API** – Destination imagery and descriptions

 ## Challenges & Solutions
-Creating a seamless user experience across multiple APIs was one of the biggest challenges.
+1. Creating a seamless user experience across multiple APIs was one of the biggest challenges.
 This was addressed by:
 - Implementing robust error handling for API failures and timeouts.
 - Using async/await for clean and manageable API calls.
 - Introducing UI feedback (loading indicators and modals) during data fetching operations.
-- Ensuring secure data access through session-based Passport.js authentication.
+2. Implementing Password reset functionality was quite tough.
+This was addresses by:
+- Introduced a security question and answer mechanism during user registration.
+- When a user forgets their password, they must correctly answer their saved security question.
+- This information is securely stored in the database and verified before allowing password updates.
+- This method avoids external email services while still offering a layer of user identity verification.

 ## Future Enhancements
 - **Map Integration**: Interactive maps to visualize saved trips geographically.
 - **Calendar Sync**: Sync trip plans with Google Calendar or Outlook.
 - **User Reviews**: Enable real user ratings and feedback on hotels and destinations.
-- **Offline Support**: Implement PWA features to enable offline access to saved trips.
-- **Mobile Optimization**: Further enhance mobile responsiveness and touch gestures.

 ## Installation & Setup
 1. **Clone the repository**